Night Time Is the Right Time: Ray Charles version

 Ray Charles recorded his version, titled "(Night Time Is) The Right Time", on October 28, 1958, at the Atlantic Records studio in New York City.
 According to Brown, "The difference between me and Ray Charles's ‘Night Time Is the Right Time' ... is he had it up-tempo with Mary Ann and them behind him—the ladies.
 I had mine in a slow tempo with a gospel group behind me.
 That was my gospel group.
 But he got everything just like mine, note for note".
 Margie Hendrix with Charles' backup singers the Raelettes provided the accompaniment to Charles' vocals.

 Released as a single, it reached number five on the Billboard R&B chart and number 95 on its Hot 100 chart in 1959.
 The songwriters were listed as "Brown-Cadena-Herman" on the single and the albums Ray Charles in Person (1960) and The Genius Sings the Blues (1961); however, some later anthologies only list Lew Herman, also known as Herman Lubinsky, who was the owner of Nappy Brown's record label.
 The song is also included on Ray Charles at Newport (1958) and the film soundtrack of Ray (2004).

-In the second season episode of The Cosby Show "Happy Anniversary", the Huxtable family lip-syncs to Ray Charles' version.
+In the second season episode of The Cosby Show titled "Happy Anniversary", the Huxtable family lip-syncs to Ray Charles' version.
 CNN's Lisa Respers France stated "No 'Cosby Show' list is complete without this family performance...
 Keshia Knight Pulliam stole our hearts as little Rudy Huxtable in this scene." while Vulture called it The Cosby Show's best musical moment.
 In 1997, TV Guide ranked this episode number 54 on its '100 Greatest Episodes of All Time' list.